pahuber/PHRINGE/docs/usage.rst

 .. include:: _static/config.yaml
    :literal:

-Spectrum Context File
+Exoplanetary System File
 ~~~~~~~~~~~~~~~~~~~~~

-The spectrum context file is a YAML file that contains important context information about the input planet spectrum.
-See :ref:`user documentation <spectrum_context>` for more information.
+The exoplanetary system file is a YAML file that contains information about the observed exoplanetary system.
+See :ref:`user documentation <exoplanetary_system>` for more information.

-A typical spectrum context file looks like this:
+A typical exoplanetary system file looks like this:

-.. include:: _static/spectrum_context.yaml
+.. include:: _static/exoplanetary_system.yaml
    :literal:

 Spectrum File